Juniper/terraform-provider-mist/templates/guides/1_ht_evpn_evpn.md

 * **Campus Fabric Core-Distribution**: includes core / distribution layers to form a 2-tier EVPN topology where ESI-Lag is configured distribution to connect to access switches
 * **EVPN Multihoming**: in a small/medium campus, EVPN Multihoming for Collapsed Core can be used where core switches are inter-connected to do EVPN

-For more information about each EPVN Topology architecture, please refer to the [Juniper Documentation](https://www.juniper.net/documentation/us/en/software/mist/mist-wired/topics/concept/choose-campus-fabric-topology.html)
+For more information about each EVPN Topology architecture, please refer to the [Juniper Documentation](https://www.juniper.net/documentation/us/en/software/mist/mist-wired/topics/concept/choose-campus-fabric-topology.html)

 -> The EVPN Multihoming architecture can only be created at the site level with the `mist_site_evpn_topology` resource.
 The two others can be created at the site or at the org level with the `mist_site_evpn_topology` or `mist_org_evpn_topology` resources.